barbedo/vivado-git/README.md

 Vivado is a pain in the ass to source control decently, so these scripts provide:

 - A modified `write_project_tcl_git.tcl` script to generate the project script without absolute paths.

 - A git wrapper that will recreate the project script and add it before committing.

-  - A Tcl script (`wproj`) to just create the project generator script without using git.
+- A Tcl script (`wproj`) to just create the Tcl project generator script without using git.
+This script can be called from the Tcl Console on Vivado.

 ### Workflow

- 1. When first starting with a project, create it in a folder called `vivado_project` (e.g. `PROJECT_NAME/vivado_project`) .
+ 1. When first starting a project, create it in a folder called `vivado_project` (e.g. `PROJECT_NAME/vivado_project`).
 All the untracked files will be under this directory.

- 2. Place your source files anywhere you want in your project folder (usually in the `PROJECT_NAME/src`).
+ 2. Place your source files anywhere you want in your project folder (e.g. `PROJECT_NAME/src`).

     Here is an example of a possible project structure:
     ```